Yes, you CAN find love, even if you didn't have a good relationship with your mother.

 It's like looking in a mirror.

-The answer is to take personal responsibility and look at your own behavior and the unresolved emotional issues that are driving your behavior.
-Sometimes it is hard to see yourself and much easier to see the undesirable behavior when someone else does it, so examine yourself first before you react to someone else.
+The answer is to take personal responsibility and look at your behavior and the unresolved emotional issues that are driving your behavior.
+It is difficult to see your problems and much easier to see undesirable behavior in someone else.
+So, examine yourself before you react to someone else.

 5. Keep an eye on your health and wellness.

-Are you hungry, tired or irritable?
-Your blood sugar may be low and this can occur before you register the feeling of being hungry.
-Don’t just grab something sweet, this will only make the situation worse.
+Are you hungry, tired, or irritable?
+Your blood sugar could be low.
+This can occur before you register the feeling of being hungry.
+Don’t just grab something sweet.
+It will only make the situation worse.
 While sugar will raise your blood sugar level quickly, it will also cause it to drop, putting more stress on your already stressed adrenals.
-The best answer is to eat something with a more sustained release like nuts and seeds combined with fruit, or popcorn with real butter and pink salt.
+The best answer is to eat something with a more sustained release, such as nuts and seeds combined with fruit or popcorn with real butter and mineral salt.

-Rarely is everyone in the same family the same type, so there is a good chance you and your mother are different body types; meaning you do not think the same way.
+Rarely is everyone in the same family the same type, so there is a good chance you and your mother have different body types, which means you also do not think the same way.